-In keeping with this commitment, we support the United Nations Declaration of Human Rights, the CGF Social Resolution on Forced Labour, its priority principles, and the International Labour Organization core standards on forced labour, child labour, freedom of association and discrimination.
-We also support the California Transparency in Supply Chains Act of 2010 (the “CA Act”) and the United Kingdom’s Modern Slavery Act 2015 (the “UK Act”), and their intent to prevent and eliminate slavery and human trafficking from global supply chains by increasing transparency.
+In keeping with this commitment, we support the United Nations Declaration of Human Rights, the CGF Social Resolution on Forced Labour, its priority principles, and the International Labour Organization core standards on forced labor, child labor, freedom of association and discrimination.
+We also support the California Transparency in Supply Chains Act of 2010 (the “CA Act”) and the United Kingdom’s Modern Slavery Act 2015 (the “U.K. Act”), and their intent to prevent and eliminate slavery and human trafficking from global supply chains by increasing transparency.

 About the Acts

 The CA Act requires companies that do business in California to disclose what efforts they make to keep their supply chains free of these human rights violations.
 Similarly, the U.K. Act requires companies that conduct business in the U.K. to produce an annual statement setting out the steps they have taken to ensure that slavery and human trafficking are not taking place in their supply chains or their own business.